 I once asked a Spanish scientist, whose job was figuring out the purpose of a short segment of RNA, how complicated a cell was.
 His reply shocked me.
 He said the cell is “far, far, FAR more complicated than Brisbane”, a city of 2 million people not far from where I live.
 Imagine that for a second.
 Imagine every physical movement, external and internal communication, energy supply, waste disposal, building project, computer function in Tokyo, then multiply it.
 That’s the cell!
 It’s mind-bogglingly complicated.
 Let’s now investigate how a cell resembles a city.

 You as a human being are a single and independent functioning unit with a mind, will and body.
 On a physical level you are made of organs and these organs are made of tissue which is made of cells.
-There are somewhere between 30 and 50 trillion cells in the average human body, nobody really knows for sure the precise figure.
+There are somewhere between 30 and 50 trillion cells in the average human body, but nobody really knows for sure the precise figure.
 A healthy liver for example has around 240 billion cells.
 Your brain has about 100 billion cells and a thousand trillion neural connections.
 It is by far the most complex piece of matter in the universe.

 Cells are small, usually between 5 and 40 millionths of a metre in size, or one twentieth to one third the width of a human hair.
 Cells have a seal around them called a membrane.
 Without it, life’s functions would be in jeopardy.
 Inside, a combination of water, bio-molecular machines and salts make up the cytoplasm.
 The cytoplasm is the fluid in which internal cellular structures function.
 A flexible scaffold of hair-like microtubules is attached to the cell membrane.
-This scaffold criss-crosses the cell and hold it in its correct shape.
+This scaffold criss-crosses the cell and holds it in its correct shape.
 These microtubules also function as railway lines for transporting all sorts of cargo around the cell.

 Inside the cytoplasm are a number of very large conglomerations of functional protein molecules, called organelles.
 Just as we have a heart, liver, intestine etc, they are the “organs” of the cell.
 Organelles help the cell reproduce, consume energy, duplicate, repair and build all that is needed and take out waste.

 It is important to understand as you read on that organelles do not think.
 They don’t decide anything that takes place in the cell.
 They simply react according to the laws of chemistry and physics.
-Using only instructional information transferred into amino acid chains and then into protein molecules, the laws of physics and chemistry automatically combine proteins by the millions into all the unique and functional organelles of the cell.
-This staggering process continues all the way up through the cell to the consciousness and senses you are using to read this essay.
+Using only instructional information transferred into amino acid chains and then into protein molecules, the laws of physics and chemistry automatically almost magically combine proteins by the millions into all the unique and functional organelles of the cell.
+This staggering process continues all the way up from the cell to the consciousness and senses you are using to read this essay.
 Everything that you read from this point on about the cell is just physics and chemistry responding to information-dense instructions.
 It is the genius of the original instructions that is the true miracle of the cell.
 A vast amount of information is the genius of the cellular machine, as it is with all machines.